apo1397/voice-agent-demo/README.md

 ## Features

-- **Streamlit UI**: An interactive web interface to upload PDF documents and ask questions.
+- **Streamlit UI**: An interactive web interface to upload PDF documents and ask questions, now featuring both text and voice input, with improved streaming output for a smoother user experience.
+- **Voice Activity Detection (VAD)**: Integrates `webrtcvad` to automatically detect when a user stops speaking, enhancing the voice interaction experience.
-- **LangChain**: Orchestrates the RAG pipeline, including document loading, text splitting, embedding, and conversational chain.
+- **LangChain**: Orchestrates the RAG pipeline, including document loading, text splitting, embedding, and a modern conversational chain setup using `create_stuff_documents_chain` and `ChatPromptTemplate`.
 - **Google Gemini API**: Powers the embeddings and the conversational AI model.
-- **ChromaDB**: A lightweight and easy-to-set-up vector database for storing document embeddings.
+- **ChromaDB**: A lightweight and easy-to-set-up vector database for storing document embeddings, now using the `langchain-chroma` package for better integration and to resolve deprecation warnings.

 ## Setup and Installation